mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 b: int = 1
 ```

-For instance, the previous puthon function that does not use type hint was defined as the following
+For instance, the previous Python function that does not use type hint was defined as the following

 ```python
 def fn(a:)
 ...
 ```

-It does have an advantage that the function can be quickly defined, but there is no clue in what to input in parameter a, whether it is a number or a string, and we cannot know what the dictionary would return.
-Later on as the scale of the project becomes larger, it becomes a main cause of bugs such as inputting a string in the parameter when you are supposed to put in a number.
+It does have the advantage that the function can be quickly defined, but there is no clue what to input in parameter a, whether it is a number or a string, and we need to know what the dictionary would return.
+Later on, as the scale of the project becomes more significant, it becomes a primary cause of bugs, such as inputting a string in the parameter when you are supposed to put in a number.
 Let's look through the following code.

 ```python